 Enamelled sur- faces Hot soapy water or a vinegar solution: Clean with a dish cloth and then dry with a soft cloth.
-Soften baked-on food residues with a damp cloth and soapy water.
+Soften baked-on food remnants with a damp cloth and soapy water.
 Use stainless steel wire wool or oven cleaner to remove stubborn dirt.
-Leave the cooking compartment open to dry after cleaning.
-Using the cleaning function gives the best results. → "Cleaning function" on page 20 Note: Food residues can cause white deposits to form.
+Caution!
+Never use oven cleaner in the cooking compart- ment when it is still warm.
+This may damage the enamel.
+Remove all food remnants from the cook- ing compartment and the appliance door before you next heat up the appliance.
+Leave the cooking compartment open to dry after cleaning it.
+It is best to use the cleaning function. → "Cleaning function" on page 20 Note: Food residues can cause white deposits to form.
 These are harmless and do not affect how the appliance works.
 Remove using lemon juice if required.
 Glass cover for the interior light- ing Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 If the cooking compartment is heavily soiled, use oven cleaner.
 Door cover made from stainless steel: Use stainless steel cleaner.
 Follow the manufac- turers' instructions.
 Do not use stainless steel care products. made from plastic: Clean using hot soapy water and a dish cloth.
 Dry with a soft cloth.
 Do not use glass cleaner or a glass scraper.
 Remove the door cover for cleaning.
 Rails Hot soapy water: Soak and clean with a dish cloth or brush.
 Pull-out system Hot soapy water: Clean with a dish cloth or a brush.
 Do not remove the lubricant while the pull-out rails are pulled out - it is best to clean them when they are pushed in.
 Do not clean in the dishwasher.
 Accessories Hot soapy water: Soak and clean with a dish cloth or brush.
 If there are heavy deposits of dirt, use a stainless steel scouring pad.